FanchenBao/react-native-scroll-indicator/CONTRIBUTING.md

 yarn lint --fix
 ```

-Remember to add tests for your change if possible.
-Run the unit tests by:
+~~Remember to add tests for your change if possible.
+Run the unit tests by:~~
+No unit test available at the moment

 ```sh
 yarn test